 Dividing the autumn sky

-Into two
+into two

-A huge chinquapin tree
+a huge chinquapin tree

 Takahama Kyoshi was a Japanese poet active during the Shōwa period of Japan.
-He was the editor of the haiku magazine Hototogisu (previously edited by Shiki), where he promoted a more traditional style of haiku, as opposed to other popular schools which did not follow the pattern of seventeen syllables at that time.
+He was the editor of the haiku magazine Hototogisu (previously edited by Shiki), where he promoted a more traditional style of haiku, as opposed to other popular schools that did not follow the pattern of seventeen syllables at that time.

 Kyoshi also highlighted the symbolic function of the kigo (the seasonal reference), even though the more modern trends were already tending towards seasonless haiku.

-Haiku by Kyoshi Takahama https://www.masterpiece-of-japanese-culture.com/literatures-and-poems/haiku/takahama-kyoshis-haiku-poems
+Haiku by Kyoshi Takahama

-Picture by Will https://unsplash.com/photos/x1JObX8KM8w
+Picture by Will